What does it mean to be Career Ready?

 How do I become Career Ready?

 You next want to consider choosing a career area WHERE JOBS CURRENTLY EXIST.
-You can find the job information for Pennsylvania at: http://www.portal.state.pa.us/portal/server.pt/community/pa_workforce_development/12865
+Information about Pennsylvania jobs by region can be found at Pennsylvania Center for Workforce Information.

 When do I become Career Ready?

 You become Career Ready once you have attained the necessary core academic skills, employability skills and technical, job-specific skills.
 “Since most of the career opportunities for today’s students will require some form of post secondary education, there are many times when students will not be able to acquire the necessary academic, technical or employability skills in high school that will allow them to be career-ready without further education and training,” the paper reads.
 “Additional knowledge and specialization in one or more of these areas is often required either immediately after high school or in the future, depending on a student’ career choices.”